kpavel/elliot-openwhisk-local/README.md

 ### Invoke an action

-The action node can be used to inoke an action and pass on the result in the flow.
+The action node can be used to invoke an action and pass on the result in the flow.

 The namespace and trigger can be configured in the node or, if left blank, provided by `msg.namespace` and `msg.action` respectively.